gabriel-benjamim/Github-Project-Finder/README.md

 ## Installation

-This project uses yarn workspaces, so the use of [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) is required to install the dependencies.
+This project uses yarn workspaces, so the use of [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) is required to install its dependencies.

 ```bash
 yarn install